 The Core Problem: Features Before Relevance

-Most service and product pages are structured like capability demonstrations or spec sheets.
+Most service and product pages are structured like capability demonstrations.
 They list what’s included, what you’ll get, how it works, what it does.

 This assumes the visitor has already decided the offering is relevant.
 But visitors are still asking: “Is this for me?
 Does this solve my problem?”